pepopowitz/do-scary-things/slides/src/09-outro.md

 3 - Maintain a strong mindful and physical presence

-4 - Use the problem solving skills you already possess to break problems down
+4 - Maintain perspective - failure is great if it's used for learning and growing.

-5 - Maintain perspective - failure is great if it's used for learning and growing.
+xx - Use the problem solving skills you already possess to break problems down

 ---